eaasglobal/docs/README.md

 ## Introduction

-We combine traditional technologies with *solutions of the future.* We mix IoT, blockchain, and NFT with hardware in the form of an EV charger, the prototype you can see on the film on our YouTube.
+We combine traditional technologies with *solutions of the future.* We mix IoT, blockchain, and with hardware in the form of an EV charger.
 But we are not going to stop there.
 We are constantly looking for both **new technologies** and the **synergy effect between them.**

 :::information
 The green energy market is known for high interest among investors.